Tanuki/tanuki.py/tanuki.draft.md

-# Tanuki v0.1.1 - An LLM framework for perfectionists with deadlines
+# Tanuki v0.1.1 - Easily build LLM-powered apps that get cheaper and faster over time.

 ![Discord](https://img.shields.io/discord/1168948553222197248)

-Tanuki (formerly MonkeyPatch) aims to reduce the time-to-ship for your LLM projects, so you can focus on building what your users want, instead of on MLOps.
+Tanuki (formerly MonkeyPatch) aims to reduce the time to ship your LLM projects, so you can focus on building what your users want, instead of on MLOps.
+We'll quickly cover 1) what makes using Tanuki so easy for LLM apps and 2) what AI functions are and how to use them effectively in your LLM projects.

-Tanuki allows you to define AI functions in your code:
+To start off, Tanuki allows you to define AI functions in your code:

 ```python
 @tanuki.patch